jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

     > The returned `visitorId` is a unique and stable identifier of your visitor.

-    All the code snippets on the Integrations page already include your Public API Key, but you can also find it in **App Settings → API Keys**.
+    You can find your public API key in the Fingerprint dashbaord under **App Settings → API Keys**.

-4. As this integration will Fingerprint users during sign-up, you should add the SDK, detailed in step 4, to the sign-up page.

-5. Open your website or application with Fingerprint Pro installed.
-You should see your identification event inside the Fingerprint [dashboard](https://dashboard.fingerprint.com/) → **Fingerprint Pro**.

-Consult the Fingerprint Pro [Quick Start Guide](https://dev.fingerprint.com/docs/quick-start-guide) or contact [Fingerprint support](https://fingerprint.com/support/) if you have any questions.

-> Note: For production deployments, we recommend routing requests to Fingerprint Pro APIs through your own domain.
-This prevents ad blockers from disrupting identification requests and improves accuracy.
-We offer a variety of proxy integration options, see [Protecting your JavaScript agent from ad blockers](https://dev.fingerprint.com/docs/protecting-the-javascript-agent-from-adblockers) for more details

 2\.
-Send Fingerprint results as part of Auth0 sign-up request
+Request Fingerprint on sign-up page and send results as part of Auth0 sign-up request
 -----------------------------------------

 > Note: __*This integration requires the sign-up page to be hosted by the application so the Fingerprint library can be injected and the results sent as part of the sign-up request.
 This integration is not possible if you are using the Auth0 hosted sign-up page (Universal Login / classic Lock)*__.